zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

        use the final name instead of the domain part in the steps below.
    12. If the MX lookup returned a NO DATA response (no MX record), then
-       1. Create address queries (A and AAAA) for the domain part and send it to a resolving name server.
+       1. Create address queries (A and AAAA) for the domain part (or updated by CNAMEs above) and send it to a resolving name server.
        2. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       3. Disregard any A or AAAA records outside the Answer section.
-       4. If no A or AAAA was returned then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       3. If no A or AAAA records with the same owner name as domain part (or updated by CNAMEs above) were found in the responses then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
    13. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do:
        1. Create address queries (A and AAAA) and send it to a